FaZeDrug/cse15l-lab-reports/labreport5.md

 # Part 2 - Reflection

-Something from the lab that I didn't know before was VIM.
+Something from the lab that I didn't know before was that VIM could help edit code from the terminal.
 I did not know about VIM and it's uses, but I think it is cool.
 VIM is very different as it is a text editor.
 I didn't know about how it navigates using the k (up), j (down), h (left), and l (right) keys.
 I now see VIM memes on my Instagram explore page, and now I can finally relate to them.